C346-2024-Day4/mad-miniproject-HMLani/README.md

 ------------

-Feel free to download this app to your phone! (click on the release section at the right side of my page)
+You can find my apk file to download at the releases section beneath the about section at sidebar.